-The items listed below are the prime categories of decorations you should declutter from your home during the Christmas decoration storage and organization challenge.
+The items listed below are the prime categories of decorations you should declutter from your home.
 You can donate anything that others may want to use, and this can help you feel better about parting with some of these items.
 However, please don't donate broken or trash items, but instead just throw them away.

 You can check out my list of holiday and Christmas decluttering missions here for even more ideas.

 When decluttering really try to keep only the cream of the crop of your Christmas decorations, and ditch the stuff you don't love or even like very much.
 You don't have to cram every surface with decorations to show your Christmas spirit, and your storage area will thank you for it 11 months out of the year!

 Another thing to keep in mind over the course of the upcoming year is that you've got decorations that you traditionally put up for other holidays as well.
 When you're dealing with them, during the season you're displaying them, is the perfect time to organize and declutter that holiday's stuff.